 Welcome to the Assistive Robotics and Manipulation Lab page!

 The ARMLab objective is to develop intelligent, assistive, collaborative robots that improve human life.

 The broad research objective of the Assistive Robotics and Manipulation Lab is to develop robots that improve everyday life by anticipating and acting on the needs of human counterparts.
 We specialize in developing intelligent robotic systems that can perceive and model environments, humans, and tasks and leverage these models to predict system processes and understand their assistive role.
 The research can be divided into the following sub-categories: robotic assistants, connected devices, and intelligent wearables.
-We use a combination of tools in dynamical systems analysis, control theory (classical, non-linear and robust control), state estimation and prediction, motion planning, vision for robotic autonomy, and machine learning.
-Our lab focuses heavily on both the analytical and experimental components of assistive technology design.
-While our application area domain is autonomous assistive technology, our primary focus is collaborative robotic assistants (often mobile manipulators and humanoids) with the goal of deployment for service tasks that may be highly dynamic and require dexterity, situational awareness, and human-robot collaboration.
+We use a combination of tools in collaborative robotics, machine learning, computer vision, state estimation and prediction, dynamical systems analysis, and control theory.
+Our lab focuses heavily on both the analytical and experimental components of collaborative robotics.
+Our primary focus is collaborative robotic assistants (often mobile manipulators and humanoids) with the goal of deployment for service tasks that may be highly dynamic and require dexterity, situational awareness, and human-robot collaboration.

 We define robotic assistants as robots that can autonomously, physically interact with their environment, and in often have mobility within their environment.
 Robots we commonly use are stationary manipulators (stationary robotic arms), mobile manipulators (robotic arms mounted on movable base) and humanoid robots (full arms and legs).
 Research problems in this category must either